sainandan-mn/sainandan-mn/README.md

 # Sai Nandan

-I am an engineering graduate with a strong interest in cloud infrastructure, DevOps, and system reliability.
-I focus on learning through hands-on implementation and ownership of real-world projects, with an emphasis on building systems that are reliable, maintainable, and well-documented.
+I approach engineering with a strong emphasis on clarity, ownership, and system thinking.
+Instead of treating tools as isolated pieces, I focus on understanding how components interact across the full lifecycle — from configuration and execution to validation and deployment.

-I have practical experience working with Linux-based environments, cloud fundamentals, automation, and data analytics.
-I am currently preparing for entry-level roles where I can support cloud and DevOps teams, contribute to day-to-day operations, and continue developing my technical depth under experienced mentorship.
+My learning style is project-based: I build small, production-style systems that reflect real-world engineering problems and evolve them step by step.

 ---